-A short but well formed type 1 conductor, striking north-south and well defined on both the NW and NE aligned flight lines.
+The 333 conductor is a short but well-formed type 1 conductor, striking north-south and well defined on both the NW and NE aligned flight lines.
 But there is uncertainty in regard to the dip between the two sets of flight line data, one the NE lines showing a west dip and the other an east dip direction.